IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 - Docker image submission; the organizers run the system to compare the computation-aware latency
 - System log submission; the computation-aware latency cannot be compared directly but will be reported with its hardware difference

 Systems submitted via docker image are expected to run on a single NVIDIA A100 GPU with 80 GB of HBM.
+Additionally, participants must include a **README** with instructions on how to run the system for each *track* and *language direction*.

+Regardless of the submission type (Docker or log), participants must also submit results on the *development set* (i.e., ACL 60/60 or the dedicated Czech-to-English dev set) to determine the **latency regime** of their submission.

 Submission link: (available soon)

 Participants can update their submissions during the evaluation period.

 ## Evaluation
 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->